FilipMalczak/freestyle-writing/monday_tdd.md

 ## How could that be prevented? -- continued

-OK, so we can now assume that if something's agreed on, it is persisted and all the changed to that can be tracked.
+OK, so we can now assume that if something's agreed on then it is persisted and all the changes to it can be tracked.
+This covers most cases of loss of data (#1 in Monday morning example) and mischief (e.g. someone changing the stuff on whiteboard over the weekend).
+It also allows for trackability (e.g. checking who and when decided that the agreement should change; you should be able to decide whether a change was made in agreement between teams, or that someone decided that something will be easier for him, no matter the rest of the team.

 What's the next pitfall?
 A human mistake.

-This can take 2 forms: something going unnoticed and someone working on wrong assumptions.
+These can take 2 forms: something going unnoticed and someone working on wrong assumptions.
 Let's do them in that order too.

 ### Unnoticed mistakes